 The floral array consists of a single one to two inch wide flower head at the top of each scape.

 The flower head consists of 40 to 100+ ray florets with yellow to orange-yellow corollas and rays.
 These florets open from the outer edge toward the center.
 The anthers of the five stamens are usually also yellowish and the styles, which have a forked tip, are yellow to brownish.
-The flower head has two groups of floral bracts (phyllaries and calyculi).
-The inner group -the phyllaries - number 13 to 18, are in two series, are linear in shape with pointed tips.
+Disc florets are absent.
+Surrounding the outside of the flower head are two groups of floral bracts (phyllaries and calyculi).
+The inner group - the phyllaries - number 13 to 18, are in two series, are linear in shape with pointed tips.
 They are appressed to the base of the florets forming a cup around the ovaries and remain that way until the head turns to seed.
 The outer group of calyculi number 12 to 18, are in two series, lanceolate in shape, dark pointed tips, usually with hairy margins, and reflexed during flowering and seed production.

 Seed: When fertility is accomplished, the inner group of phyllaries close up, resembling the original flower bud, until the seeds are mature.
 Then they re-open, reflexing backward, when the seeds are mature.
 These are a dry grayish-green to olive-brown ribbed cypsela, spindle shaped at one end and narrowed to a long beak at the other, the beak being 2 to 3x the length of the cypsela; this beak supports a fluffy white pappus.
 The ribs number 4 to 12 and are sharply pointed.
 The seed head is then a gossamer ball in shape and seeds are distributed by the wind.